Skip to main content

 Why This Works

 This plant-based recipe delivers 45 grams of complete protein per serving while keeping calories at a moderate 550.
 Extra-firm tofu provides concentrated protein through water removal during pressing, creating a firm texture that absorbs the sesame-ginger marinade while preserving all nutritional value.
-Compared to typical restaurant tofu stir-fries (averaging 19g protein), this version provides 137% more protein by maximizing the tofu portion, using protein-rich vegetables like broccoli and edamame, and incorporating sesame seeds which add both flavor and additional plant-based protein.
+Compared to typical restaurant tofu stir-fries (averaging 19g protein), this version provides 137% more protein by maximizing the tofu portion, using protein-rich vegetables like broccoli, and incorporating sesame seeds which add both flavor and additional plant-based protein.

 Make-Ahead & Variations